hossfeld/crowdsourced-speech-quality/README.md

 model its impact on validity and reliability.

 ## Database Description
 The database is published to the community and provides the subjective data from one of the crowdsourcing studies.
-A detailed description of the crowdsourcing study and the results can be found in the paper below.
+A detailed description of the crowdsourcing study and the results can be found in the **[QoMEX 2020] paper**.

 For each of the three crowdsourcing experiments (XYZ = 401,501,701), the following two files are available which contain the subjective data from the crowdsourcing experiments as described in the **[QoMEX 2020] paper** below.
 The files only differ in the presentation of the data: `csXYZ_ratingsPerCondition` provides a list of ratings for all conditions; `csXYZ_ratingsPerUser` provides the ratings per user for the corresponding conditions rated by the user.
 In addition, a summary file `csXYZ_summaryPerCondition` per condition is provided.